Sneaky Sneaky: Reception

-The PC version of the game received more average reviews, with a metascore of 63.
+The PC version received "mixed or average" reviews according to Metacritic.
 It was criticized for its lack of length.
-Brian Connor from COGconnected dubbed it "an experience better suited for mobile gaming", although he also called it "a fun little time waster" after considering the price.
+Brian Connor of COGconnected dubbed it "an experience better suited for mobile gaming", although he also called it "a fun little time waster" after considering the price.
 Hooked Gamers was unimpressed by the controls, as the player is forced to use a mouse.